accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
 2. Locate in the document the form fields with the same functions.
-3. With NVDA, use the tab key to activate each field and check that the names rendered vocally are consistent with each other.
+3. Check that the contents of the field tooltips are consistent with each other.
-4. Check that the visible labels are also consistent.
+4. Check that the visible labels are also consistent with each other.
 5. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}